INeuron9/Even-Odd-Sudoku/README.md

 Even-Odd Constraint: No two consecutive numbers in any row, column, or 3x3 subgrid can have the same parity (i.e., one must be odd and the other even).

 Objective: Solve the puzzle while respecting both the Sudoku and the even-odd constraints.

+**Technologies Used**

+Python 3.x: The primary programming language used.

+Pygame: For creating the graphical user interface (GUI) and handling user interactions.

+Random: For generating random puzzles and placing numbers.

+**Future Improvements**

+Difficulty Levels: Add different levels of difficulty by controlling the number of pre-filled cells.

+Hint System: Implement a hint system that suggests numbers that can fit without violating the even-odd constraint.

+AI Enhancement: Use advanced algorithms like constraint propagation or simulated annealing for puzzle generation and solving.